D-Best-Apps/Trading-Card-Game/README.md

 # Trading Game Application

-This repository contains the full stack for the Trading Game application, including a React frontend, a Node.js/Express backend, and a MariaDB database.
+This is the full stack for the Trading Game application, including a React frontend, a Node.js/Express backend, and a MariaDB database.

 ## Overview